muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 enough to the real thing, with *plus noise*.
 That noise is the key part.
 The distribution of that noise is bell-shaped (Gaussian), white noise is Gaussian with zero mean.
 This is important, while averaging, we also take the average of white noise, whose mean is zero.
-Therefore it disappears!
+The noise disappears, we are left with a good estimate.

 This technique even works internally sometimes, it is called "the wisdom of the crowd within". "[Researchers] asked participants for